 Since the Ropai Festival is a seasonal event, the locals usually celebrate the festival during the monsoon season in Asar 15.
 However, other communities are open to welcoming guests to participate in this cultural experience too.

 Community Homestay Network allows their guests to partake in the Ropai Festival experience during the month of Asar.
 The event will occur near the capital city in Kirtipur and Nagarkot.
-Along with being involved in the Ropai Festival, guests will also have an opportunity to learn more about the local cultures, and they can even stay at a local homestay and dine with their host family to end the day on a sweet note.
+Guests participating in the Ropai Festival will also get the chance to learn more about the local cultures.
+Additionally, they can stay at a local homestay and dine with their host family to end the day on a sweet note.